Recruiters and Companies

 Organization and Supervisor Responsibilities

-- Develop learning objectives and goals with the student
+- In addition, the supervisor will develop learning objectives and goals with the student

-- Communicate any changes or issues regarding the internship to the UW Oshkosh College of Business Internship Director
+- Communicate any changes or issues regarding the internship to the UW Oshkosh College of Internship Coordinator.

 What Is a Mentor?